Payment of tuition and fees is due 15 business days prior to the start of the semester (Minnesota State Policy 5.12.3).

 If one of the following approved financial arrangements are in place, classes will not be dropped:

-► Financial Aid in place (this means the FAFSA is complete, and the College has an ISIR on file), if Financial Aid does not cover all of your Tuition & Fees, enroll in the NBS tuition payment plan for the remaining difference owed.
+- Financial Aid in place (this means the FAFSA is complete, and SCTCC has received the results), if Financial Aid does not cover all of your Tuition & Fees, enroll in the NBS tuition payment plan for the remaining difference owed.

 Online Billing & Payment